4d55397500/tensorlib/README.md

 * `point`: an array of double of fixed length
 * `manifold`: a function returning if a given point is on the manifold
 * `tensor field`: a function from a point on the manifold to a tensor
+* `curve`: a function from an interval of doubles to a point on a manifold

 ### Operations